-- (a) Brief description of the academic qualifications and professional experience of key study personnel that is relevant to the proposed study.
-For the evaluation of this subfactor, HUD will use the information provided in this section as well as that provided in the biographical sketches of the key study personnel (15 points). - (b) Concise description of the qualifications and relevant professional experience of any partner organizations included in your proposal (note: these points will be redistributed to subfactor V.A.1.a.(1)(a) if no partner organizations are included in your application) (5 points).
+(a).
+Brief description of the academic qualifications and professional experience (including publications) of key study personnel that is relevant to the proposed study (15 points).
+For the evaluation of this subfactor, HUD will use the information provided in this section as well as that provided in the biographical sketches of the key study personnel.

+(b).
+Concise description of the qualifications and relevant professional experience of any partner organization(s) that makes them suitable in providing research support must be included in your proposal.
+Identify up to two key staff in partner organization(s) and provide a short (one paragraph) biographical sketch for each.
+(Note: these points will be redistributed to subfactor V.A.1.a.(1)(a) if no partner organization(s) are included in your application) (5 points).